Lorna Simpson: Work

-Simpson's work Guarded Conditions, created in 1989, was one in a series in which Simpson has assembled fragmented Polaroid images of a female model whom she has regularly collaborated with.
-The body is fragmented and viewed from behind, while the back of the model's head is sensed as being in a state of guardedness towards possible hostility she can anticipate as a result of the combination of her sex and the color of her skin.
-The complex historical and symbolic associations of African-American hairstyles are also brought into play.
-The message of the text and the formal treatment of the image reinforce a sense of vulnerability.
-One can also note that the figures, though in similar poses, differ slightly in the placement of the figure's feet, hair, and hands.
-These subtle differences might suggest, "the model's shifting relationship to herself."
-The fragmentation and serialization of bodily images disrupts and denies the body's wholeness and individuality.
-In attempting to read the work the viewer is provoked into confronting histories of appropriation and consumption of the black female body.
-Many critics associate this work with the slave auction, as a reminder that black "enslaved women were removed from the circle of human suffering so that they might become circulating objects of sexual and pecuniary exchange."
-These women had no choice but to stand on the auction block and put themselves, their bodies, on display for sell.
-They become objects, a subject that Simpson often makes the focus of her work.
+In Simpson's 1989 work Guarded Conditions,she has assembled Polaroid images of a female model.
+The body is fragmented, viewed from behind, with the back of the model's head in a state of guardedness.
+Historical and symbolic associations of African-American hairstyles are also brought into play.
+The message of the text with the formal treatment of the images reinforce a sense of vulnerability.
+The poses are similar, differing slightly in the placement of feet, hair, and hands.
+These differences suggest, "the model's shifting relationship to herself."
+The fragmentation and serialization denies the body’s wholeness and individuality, confronting the viewer with histories of appropriation and consumption of the black female body.Many critics associate the work with the slave auction, as a reminder that black "enslaved women were removed from the circle of human suffering so that they might become circulating objects of sexual and pecuniary exchange."
+The women become objects, a subject that Simpson often makes the focus of her work.

-Simpson also incorporated the complicated relationship that African American women have with their natural hair in her work Wigs (1994).
-The assortment of wigs ranges from afros, braids and blonde locks of human, yak and synthetic hair mounted side by side.
-Simpson's Wigs (1994) does not include any figures, instead the line up wigs suggest scientific specimens.
+Simpson incorporated the complicated relationship that African American women have with their natural hair in her work Wigs (1994).
+The photographs of wigs, lithographed on felt, range from afros, braids and blonde locks of human, yak and synthetic hair mounted side by side.
+The work does not include any figures, with the arrangement suggesting scientific specimens.
 Simpson explains in an interview on Wigs (1994) “This work came at a point where I wanted to eliminate the figure from—or eliminate its presence from the work, but I still wanted to talk about that presence.”
-According to the Museum of Modern Art, Learning page, the work has various social and political undertones about the surrounding culture and the beauty standards that the culture produces.
-As such, the work forces the viewer to question why such beauty standards exists and how they are perpetuated by society.
-Though Simpson's work often centered around issues of personal memory, it was not until 2009 that Simpson introduced self-portraiture into her body of work.
-Her series 1957–2009 included vintage black and white photographs depicting "found pinup-style images of a young African American women" from 1957, juxtaposed against self-portraits in which Simpson reproduced the backdrop and the model's pose in the context of the present day.
-Simpson thus recreated a narrative of beauty ideals that excluded black women in the 1950s.
+The Museum of Modern Art describes the work as having social and political undertones about the surrounding culture and the beauty standards that the culture produces.
+The work forces the viewer to question why such beauty standards exists and how they are perpetuated by society.